dotnet/docs/docs/standard/base-types/character-encoding-introduction.md

 ## Grapheme clusters

-This article uses the term *character* in the sense of *what a reader perceives as a single display element*.
 What looks like one character might result from a combination of multiple code points, so a more descriptive term that is often used in place of "character" is [grapheme cluster](https://www.unicode.org/glossary/#grapheme_cluster).
 The equivalent term in .NET is [text element](xref:System.Globalization.StringInfo.GetTextElementEnumerator%2A).

 Consider the strings "a", "á". "á", and "`👩🏽‍🚒`".
 If your operating system handles them as specified by the Unicode standard, each of these strings appears as a single text element or grapheme cluster.
 But the last two are represented by more than one scalar value code point.